Today, we’re going to show you the top 10 WordPress alternatives to ensure you have the best tools to build your dream site.

 Although WordPress can be used as an eCommerce platform, it is definitely not as specialised as Shopify is.
 Shopify is packed with specific features that offer easy management of products, simple payments, and a seamless experience for buyers.

 However, some people are confused by the different versions of Shopify that are available.
-Hopefully, this overview will help you understand which Shopify plan is going to best for you, and the type of features you can expect to be able to use.
+Hopefully, this overview will help you understand which Shopify plan is going to be best for you, and the type of features you can expect to be able to use.

 Key features

 Building an eCommerce store with Shopify can be done for no expense whatsoever.
-Using the 14-day free trial, you’ll be able to experiment with the platforms extensive features and decide whether or not Shopify is something that you want to continue using.
+Using the 14-day free trial, you’ll be able to experiment with the platform’s extensive features and decide whether or not Shopify is something that you want to continue using.

 If you do want to commit to the eCommerce platform, then you’ll have a few different paid plan choices.
 These are Basic Shopify, Shopify, and Advanced Shopify.
 As you go up the pricing ladder, you’ll have access to more functions, and also benefit from reduced fees for every sale.